pgmpost/pgmpost.github.io/_posts/2024-04-19-installing-configuring-ubuntu-20.04.md

 <br>

-### Hardening tips

-Ubuntu hardening is a tedious task.
-The following configurations are just basic hardening tips!
-For more serious configurations consider following official [guides from Ubuntu](https://ubuntu.com/blog/what-is-system-hardening-definition-and-best-practices){:target="_blank"}.

 **Getting a pro subscription**

 First thing to do is to register for a [pro subscription](https://ubuntu.com/pro/subscribe){:target="_blank"}.
 It is Free for up to five machines.